-The tables that begin on Page 42 represent client outcomes that are key measures of mission accomplishment.
+The tables that begin herein represent client outcomes that are key measures of mission accomplishment.
 The department's overall strategic goal is to achieve sustainable recovery for the citizen-client, reducing use, abuse and harm, while ensuring access to treatment.
-These measures are taken from the GPRA (statewide client-outcomes system) and the contractual "Goals of Effectiveness" (efficiency objectives or benchmarks designed to enhance client engagement and retention and to improve timely access to care and to engage clients in the continuum of care).
+These measures are taken from the NOMs (statewide client-outcomes system) and the contractual "Goals of Effectiveness" (efficiency objectives or benchmarks designed to enhance client engagement and retention and to improve timely access to care and to engage clients in the continuum of care).

-The client-outcome information includes data available for FY08.
-Specific client-outcome data includes: 1) the percentage of former clients using alcohol in the past 30 days; 2) the percentage of former clients using alcohol to intoxication in the past 30 days; 3) the percentage of clients using illegal drugs in the past 30 days; 4) the percentage of former clients using tobacco in the past 30 days; 5) the percentage of former clients unemployed or not employed in the past 30 days; 6) the percentage of former clients using emergency room care in the past 30 days; 8) the percentage of former clients using outpatient health care for medical or emotional problems in the past 30 days; 9) the percentage of former clients using emergency room care for medical, emotional or substance abuse problems in the past 30 days; 10) the percentage of former clients who were suspended, expelled or in detention during the past 30 days.
+The client-outcome information includes data available for FY09.
+Specific client-outcome data includes: 1) the percentage of former clients using alcohol in the past 30 days; 2) the percentage of former clients using alcohol to intoxication in the past 30 days; 3) the percentage of clients using illegal drugs in the past 30 days; 4) the percentage of former clients using tobacco in the past 30 days; 5) the percentage of former clients unemployed or not employed in the past 30 days; 6) the percentage of former clients with dependent living arrangements or who are homeless; 7) the percentage of former clients using emergency room care in the past 30 days; 8) the percentage of former clients using outpatient health care for medical or emotional problems in the past 30 days; 9) the percentage of former clients using emergency room care for medical, emotional, or substance abuse problems in the past 30 days; 10) the percentage of former clients arrested on any charge in the past 30 days; and 11) the percentage of student clients who were suspended, expelled, or in detention during the past 30 days.